Skip to main content

 • Status filter - on both the Deal Pipeline and Messages, filter by Awaiting Follow Up or Recently Contacted.

-• Next followup column - in the pipeline table view.
+• Next followup column - in the pipeline table view, with overdue dates highlighted.

 ProPilot doesn’t send a separate email or push reminder when a follow-up comes due - check the Follow Ups Needed card or the Awaiting Follow Up filter to see what’s ready.